Retail is a competitive arena. Businesses are always looking for ways to attract customers and have them return for more.

 Nothing sparks a shopper’s interest like the thought of rewards.
 Customer loyalty points and rewards send customers a message that they are valued, increasing customer retention.

-Buyers are more likely to spend money with your store’s private-label credit card when making purchases allows them to earn rewards.
+Buyers are more likely to spend money with your store’s private-label credit card when making purchases, which allows them to earn rewards.

 Brand Recognition